 - The financial health of the two parties involved and the value of the collateral is not judicially measured or checked.

-- Counterparty has a chance to default on its said obligation.
+- The counterparty has a chance to default on its said obligation.

 - The collateral given is prone to lose value due to volatility in the market and changes in the market scenario.

-This has been a guide to Reverse Repurchase Agreement.
-Here we discuss how does reverse repo works along with its components and examples.
+This has been a guide to Reverse Repurchase Agreement and its definition.
+We explain its differences with repurchase agreement, with example, components.
 You can learn more about financing from the following articles –